-The discourse from Blue Awakening hints to potential new alliances among nationalists from Eastern Europe.
-Ruuben Kaalep and fellow Blue Awakening member, Kert Urmas Raudvere, spoke of EKRE's close alignment with the youth wing of the Latvian National Alliance (NA).
-Overall, the NA is the closest party to which EKRE is allied in terms of collaboration and networks, but the party also has ties with the True Finns and the
+Blue Awakening is a driving force behind the creation of new alliances amongst Eastern European nationalists.
+Ruuben Kaalep and fellow Blue Awakening member, Kert Urmas Raudvere discussed EKRE's close alignment with the youth wing of the Latvian National Alliance (NA).
+Overall, the NA is the closest party to which EKRE is allied in terms of collaboration and networks, but the party also has ties with the True Finns and the Freedom Party of Austria, two very successful PRR parties.
+Two fairly recent developments in the form of transnational networks are the Bauska Declaration and Intermarium.